 * Failure of any of the above will end the process.
 Those that pass all areas will be scheduled for and Oral Interview

-* At the conclusion of the interviews, a hiring list will created with rank determined by the combined scores from the Oral Interview.
+* At the conclusion of the interviews, a hiring list will be created with rank determined by the combined scores from the Interview process.
 This list will be active for 6 months.

 * If there is an opening a conditional offer is given to the top applicant(s) and employment will be pending until results of drug screen and background checks are received.

-* Once employed, all recruits attend a fourty-hour orientation (five, eight- hour days) followed by an intense ten-shift training period.
+* Once employed, all recruits attend an eighty-hour orientation (ten, eight- hour days) followed by an intense ten-shift training period.
 The recruit is assigned a preceptor and placed on a 24/48 hour shift to ride in a third position for education and evaluation purposes.